Ivan Oransky, M.D.Editor-in-Chief, Spectrum

 Angela Saini is an award-winning science journalist and broadcaster.
 She presents science programs on the BBC, and her writing has appeared in New Scientist, National Geographic and Wired.
 Her latest book, “Superior: The Return of Race Science,” was a finalist for the LA Times Book Prize.
 Her previous book, “Inferior: How Science Got Women Wrong,” has been translated into 14 languages.
 Angela has a master’s in engineering from the University of Oxford and was a fellow at the Massachusetts Institute of Technology.

-To attend this in-person event, you will need to register in advance and provide:
+To attend this in-person event, you will need to:

 5:30 p.m.
 Doors open